AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/identity-optimization-algorithm.md

 * CRM ID namespace = unique
 * Email namespace = unique

 A namespace that you declare to be unique will automatically be configured to have a maximum limit of one within a given identity graph.
-For example, if you declare a CRM ID namespace as unique, then an identity graph can only have one identity, that contains a CRM ID namespace.
+For example, if you declare a CRM ID namespace as unique, then an identity graph can only have one identity that contains a CRM ID namespace.

 >[!NOTE]
 >